Vevey, Lake Geneva Switzerland

 Evian Lake Geneva, France

-If you have ever drunk bottled water named Evian, then Lake Geneva is the small village where the spring water is located.
+If you have ever drunk bottled water named Evian, then the small village of Evian is where the spring water is located.
+We visited the fountain where the original spring water was discovered and filled our water bottles.

-The village appeared to have an older crowd and, at 11.30 am, was empty of people.
+We noticed the village had an older crowd and, at 11.30 am, was empty of people.
 Perhaps an early lunch!
 Or a nap!
-There is a fountain where the original spring water was discovered, and you can fill your bottler there.

 Charlie Chaplin, Vevey, Lake Geneva, Switzerland